ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ## Version 5 - Better UI and Dark Mode with Pure CSS SVG icons ✨
 This new release brings a lot of changes oriented towards better UI/UX, our SVG icons are now pure CSS and can be colorized like any other text via the native CSS `color` property (which helps a lot improving the Dark Mode Theme).

-Another noticeable UI change is the migration from [Flatpickr](https://flatpickr.js.org/) to [Vanilla-Calendar-Picker](https://github.com/ghiscoding/vanilla-calendar-picker) (which is in fact a fork of [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) and we'll hopefully drop the fork in the near future if possible), there are multiple reasons to migrate our date picker to another library:
+Another noticeable UI change is the migration from [Flatpickr](https://flatpickr.js.org/) to [Vanilla-Calendar-Picker](https://github.com/ghiscoding/vanilla-calendar-picker) (which is a fork of [Vanilla-Calendar-Pro](https://vanilla-calendar.pro/) and we'll hopefully drop the fork in the near future if possible), there are multiple reasons to migrate our date picker to another library:

 - Flatpickr cons:
   - barely supported (lots of opened PR but nothing merged for the past 2 years)